marklogic/flux/docs/import/import-files/aggregate-xml.md

 ## Compressed XML files

-NT supports Gzip and ZIP aggregate XML files.
+Flux supports Gzip and ZIP aggregate XML files.
 Simply include the `--compression` option with a value of `GZIP` or `ZIP`.